cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v2/lifecycle.rst

 Start, Stop, Status, and Runtime Arguments
 ------------------------------------------
-After an Application is deployed, you can start and stop its Flows, Workers, Procedures, MapReduce programs, Workflows, and Custom Services, and query for their status using HTTP POST and GET methods::
+After an Application is deployed, you can start and stop its Flows, Procedures, MapReduce programs, Workflows, and Custom Services, and query for their status using HTTP POST and GET methods::

   POST <base-url>/apps/<app-id>/<program-type>/<program-id>/<operation>